 La Colombe is the self-proclaimed creator of the draft latte in a can, and you can subscribe to receive cold brews and blends of coffee beans in a variety of roasts and flavors.
 Though the cold brew selection is enticing, the options are a bit expensive.

 Workshop coffees that highlight rare blends are available in a subscription and brew guides on the site help you get the most out of each bag.
 Subscriptions can be delivered every week, two weeks, three weeks, or four weeks.
 They are charged per shipment, which is less than the cost of a one-time purchase.
-In addition to the subscription, the company also sells equipment such as grinders, french presses, and more.
+In addition to the subscription, the company also sells grinders, French presses, and more.
 Gift boxes and bundles are also available.

 Frequently Asked Questions